Most Active Stories

 One could question any given selection, of course but a revised list probably wouldn’t increase male representation.

 It might even reduce it.
-Check out a favorite of mine that isn't on the list - Midori’s Mendelssohn Concerto, recorded live with the Berlin Philharmonic - or Faust’s Bartok, or Viktoria Mullova or Janine Jansen or Rachel Podger or Anne-Sophie Mutter or Anne Akiko Meyers or Hilary Hahn in various Bach concertos.
-Or listen to all six play Bach for evidence that women don’t all play alike, or in any non-meaningless way play “like women."
+Check out some favorites of mine that aren't on Gramophone's list, such as Midori’s Mendelssohn Concerto, recorded live with the Berlin Philharmonic, or Faust’s Bartok Concertos, Rachel Barton Pine's Mozart, or Hilary Hahn's Brahms Concerto - or Hahn, Lisa Batiashvili, Amandine Beyer, Monica Huggett, Rut Ingolfsdottir, Janine Jansen, Anne Akiko Meyers, Viktoria Mullova, Anne-Sophie Mutter, and Rachel Podger in various Bach violin concertos.
+Better, listen to all ten play Bach for evidence that women don’t all play alike, and don't in any audible way play “like women."

 ORCHESTRAL VIOLINISTS: Back to numbers.
 To make sure we’re comparing apples to apples, I’ll look only at the best American and European orchestras, operationally defined as the top 16 chosen when Gramophone magazine polled 100 experts from around the world to come up with a list of the world’s best orchestras.